About the Film

-A: At one time in all their lives they all participated in a great social experiment when they lived in a federally subsidized housing complex for artists on the Westside of New York City — known as Manhattan Plaza.

 Miracle on 42nd Street is a fascinating documentary about the history and impact of the Manhattan Plaza apartment complex in New York City.
-Starting with the history of the blighted Hell's Kitchen neighborhood and the facilities’ initial commercial failure in the 1970s, the story recounts how – in a moment of bold inspiration or maybe desperation - the buildings were “re-purposed” as subsidized housing for people in the performing arts.
+Starting with the history of the blighted Hell's Kitchen neighborhood and the facilities’ initial commercial failure in the mid-1970s, the story recounts how – in a moment of bold inspiration or maybe desperation - the buildings were “re-purposed” as subsidized housing for people who worked in the performing arts.
 The social experiment was a resounding success in the lives of the tenants, as well as the neighborhood and local economy.
 The film makes a compelling case for both the value of subsidized housing for artists in America, as well as the value supporting the arts to the American economy.
 The film features on-camera interviews with people who’s lives were positively impacted by the complex, including Alicia Keys, Terrance Howard, Donald Faison, Larry David and Samuel L Jackson, Angela Lansbury, and many others.
 The film was to be narrated by James Gandolfini until his untimely death in 2013.

 Now in post-production

-This became: